-- Repayment Term: If you borrowed any of your student loans before July 1, 2014, you must make 300 payments over 25 years.
-If you borrowed after July 1, 2014, you must make 240 payments over 20 years.
+- Repayment Term: If you borrowed any student loans before July 1, 2014, you must make 300 payments over 25 years.
+If you were a new borrower after July 1, 2014, you must make 240 payments over 20 years.

 - Eligibility: To qualify, you must meet IBR’s criteria for partial economic hardship: The annual amount you must repay on a 10-year repayment schedule must exceed 15% of your discretionary income.
 If you’re married and filing jointly and your spouse owes any student loan debt, your loan servicer includes this debt in the calculation.
-Almost any federal loans are eligible for IBR.
-That includes both FFEL and direct loans, but not parent plus loans or any direct consolidation loan that included parent plus loans.
+IBR excludes only the parent PLUS loans from eligibility.

 - Forgiveness: Your remaining loan balance is eligible for forgiveness after you make 20 or 25 years of payments, depending on whether you borrowed before or after July 1, 2014.

 2. Pay-as-You-Earn Repayment Plan

 The pay-as-you-earn (PAYE) plan is possibly the best choice for repaying your student loans — if you qualify for it.
 It comes with some benefits over IBR, including a potentially smaller monthly payment and repayment term, depending on when you took out your loans.
 It also has a unique interest benefit that limits any capitalized interest to no more than 10% of your original loan balance when you entered the program.